rougier/from-python-to-numpy/06-custom-vectorization.rst

     ╌╌╌┴───┘└───┴───┘└───┴───┴───┘└───┴───┴───┴───┴╌╌╌╌╌╌
       item 1  item 2    item 3         item 4

-To store the limit of each item, we'll use an `ìtems` array that will take care of storing the position (start and end) for each item.
-For the creation of a list, there are two distinct cases, no data is given or some data is given.
-The first case is easy and requires only the creation of the `_data_ and `_items` arrays.
-Note that their size is not null since it would be too costly to resize the array each time we insert a new item.
+To store the limit of each item, we'll use an `items` array that will take care of storing the position (start and end) for each item.
+For the creation of a list, there are two distinct cases: no data is given or some data is given.
+The first case is easy and requires only the creation of the `_data` and `_items` arrays.
+Note that their size is not `null` since it would be too costly to resize the array each time we insert a new item.
 Instead, it's better to reserve some space.